 A panel of five young professionals, from different corners of the world, talk about the impact of technology on infrastructure.

-Its high capital costs, technical complexity and centralised models required tight regulation, economic support and mass political appeal to succeed.
+Its high capital costs, technical complexity and centralized models required tight regulation, economic support and mass political appeal to succeed.
 Any attempt at an alternative vision, such as hydrogen-powered homes and cars, was unadvisable if not unattainable.
 Once a technology was entrenched in our infrastructure, it became economically and politically difficult to replace it.

 Previous generations, particularly the baby boomers, developed and built infrastructure by investing in a future they were confidently certain of.
 They strengthened that foundation and passed it on to younger generations, complete with the public debt model and flawed discounted cash flow method they had conveniently used to pay for it: